 Enhancement Code B: Bleaching is the use of chemicals to lighten or remove a gem's color.

 Enhancement Code C: Coating is the use of surface treatments, such as films or lacquers, to provide color or other special effects.
 NOTE: This type of treatment is not permanent and can chip or wear off.
 Do not use harsh solvents or chemicals on jewelry with this type of treatment.
-Read our care guide for more information on protecting gemstone jewelry.
+Read our gemstone care guide for more information on protecting treated gemstone jewelry.

 Enhancement Code CR: This designation is used for any stone that is synthetic or laboratory created.